John Parham Jr., MD, Chair

 Lewis was appointed by the Boards of Education on June 1, 2020.
 She is a retired educator, who began her career as a secretary for Buncombe County Schools.
 She taught English for more than 20 years and served as Assistant Principal at Enka High.
 She has taught classes at A-B Tech and coordinated the Beginning Teacher programs for both Buncombe County and Asheville City Schools.
 She is a member of the Advisory Council at Enka High.

 Queen was appointed by the Buncombe County Commissioners on October 5, 2020.
 He began his association with A-B Tech in 1975, first as a student, then as an adjunct instructor, and finally, in 1982, he became a full-time faculty member.
 He served as the Dean of Allied Health and Public Service and Vice President, Continuing Education, and Workforce Development.
 He was Vice President, Administrative Services until his retirement in 2012.
 Currently, Queen serves in an elected position as Buncombe County Schools Enka District Representative.

 Ramsey was appointed by the Madison County Commissioners on June 2, 2014.
 A life-long resident of Madison County, Ramsey earned her undergraduate and graduate degrees from Western Carolina University.
-She taught 30 plus years for Madison County Schools and finished out her educational career as an adjunct faculty member for A-B Tech’s Madison Site.
-Ramsey currently serves on the Board of Trustees at A-B Tech, the Advisory Board for Madison County’s Cooperative Extension agency, Board and Executive Board for the Smith-McDowell House, and volunteers with Madison County Schools helping develop volunteer programs for the school system
+She taught for 30 plus years for Madison County Schools and finished out her educational career as an adjunct faculty member at A-B Tech Madison.
+Ramsey currently serves on the Board of Trustees at A-B Tech, the Advisory Board for Madison County’s Cooperative Extension agency, Board and Executive Board for the Smith-McDowell House, and volunteers with Madison County Schools helping develop volunteer programs for the school system.